Episcopa: Etymology

 The term "episcopa" is contested.
 Some scholars propose it referred to bishops' wives, others suggest it denoted women overseeing groups like virgins or widows, similar to an abbess, and a minority argue it indicated women ordained as bishops with active ecclesiastical roles.
-However, these views face challenges: specialized roles like abbess had distinct terms (e.g., "abbatissa"), and Latin canonical texts, such as Canon 14 of the Council of Nicaea (325 CE), use "coniux" for a bishop's wife, not "episcopa", with no Latin literature applying "episcopa" to wives.
+However, these views face challenges: specialized roles like abbess had distinct terms (e.g., "abbatissa"), and Latin canonical texts, such as Canon 14 of the Council of Nicaea (325 AD), use "coniux" for a bishop's wife, not "episcopa", with no Latin literature applying "episcopa" to wives.
 Despite this distinction, 19th century literature still highlights it be referring to either the wife of a bishop, including one later ordained as such, or an abbess.
 Conversely, Ally Kateusz (2019) contends that "episcopa" designated female clergy serving as bishops in some Western communities, distinct from the masculine "episcopus".

 Notable cases

 Several archaeological and historical records document women titled "episcopa", fueling debate over their roles.
-Gary Macy (2008) asserts there is only five documented references exist to women serving as bishops in Western Christianity.
+Gary Macy (2008) asserts that only five documented references exist to women serving as bishops in Western Christianity.

 Terni epitaph (4th century)

-A Latin epitaph from the late fourth century or later, found in the cemetery of the Basilica of St. Valentina in Terni, Italy, honors "(Hono)rabilis femina episcopa" (honorable woman bishop), also referred to as "Episcopa Terni" (Bishop Terni) in the Council of Tours, 567 CE (Canon 20).
-A Vatican Library manuscript also appears to list a episcopa taken from an epitaph from the same cemetery.
+A Latin epitaph from the late fourth century or later, found in the cemetery of the Basilica of St. Valentina in Terni, Italy, honors "(Hono)rabilis femina episcopa" (honorable woman bishop), also referred to as "Episcopa Terni" (Bishop Terni) in the Council of Tours, 567 AD (Canon 20).
+A Vatican Library manuscript also appears to list an episcopa taken from an epitaph from the same cemetery.
 The basilica, constructed over a Christian cemetery marking a third-century martyr-bishop's grave, provides no further details.
 Historian Joan Morris notes that while the church may have forgotten, "the very stones cry out" (p.
 171).

 Umbria tombstone (5th-6th century)

 In Umbria, north of Rome, a 5th-6th century marble tombstone of a woman was discovered.
 Ramelli et al. (2021, p.
-91) date it to 500 CE.
+91) date it to 500 AD.
 The weathered inscription's first line is unclear, but the second line reads: "If you will, traveller, note this inscription: here lies the venerable lady, bishop Q-, laid to rest in peace for five years...".
 The term "venerable" (venembilis) typically denotes clergy, not laypeople or clergy spouses.
 The Latin "fem episcopa" explicitly means "woman bishop", and "sacerdota" in this period typically referred to a bishop, not a priest.
 Despite no mention of a husband or male bishop, most scholars assume she was a bishop's wife.
-Historian Giorgio Otranto named her Addirittura and has dated the inscription to 491 or 526 CE.
-Madigan and Osiek date it to 390 CE, while identifying "Q" as either the mother or wife of Pope Siricius (384–399 CE).
+Historian Giorgio Otranto named her Addirittura and has dated the inscription to 491 or 526 AD.
+Madigan and Osiek date it to 390 AD, while identifying "Q" as either the mother or wife of Pope Siricius (384–399 AD).